amitbrown21/OneTab-Media/chrome-extension/README.md

 1. Make changes to the files in the `chrome-extension` folder
 2. Go to `chrome://extensions/`
-3. Click the refresh button next to "Media Tab Manager"
+ 3. Click the refresh button next to "OneTab Media"
 4. Test your changes

 ## Privacy